 Dorset is one of only four counties where West Country Farmhouse Cheddar can officially be made and gain eligibility to carry the PDO (Protected Designation of Origin) logo.

-The cheese is to be launched in Sainsbury’s during August 2006 and will be on sale at Wookey Hole Caves before Christmas 2006.
+The cheese was launched in Sainsbury’s during August 2006 and is now on sale at Wookey Hole Caves.